aniaszka/bank_balances/README.md

 # bank_balances
 As an input program uses reports from a few diffrent banks.
 Every report looks diffrent.
-Progragm gathers bits of information create consolidated report.
+Progragm gathers bits of information and creates consolidated report.